nurikimchi/pig-game/README.md

 # Pig Game
-A C program of the dice game, Pig.
+A command line C program of the dice game, Pig.

 ## How to Play:
 <ol>